 - Relax in our pool, try your hand at pétanque, or tennis on our grass court (racquets and balls supplied), stroll through the citrus orchards and mature gardens, or take in the delights of the Marlborough region.
 Take one of our complimentary bikes for a ride around the vineyards.

-- We keep sheep, Sika deer and free range hens.
+- We keep sheep, Fallow deer and free range hens.
 The prize winning hens will provide you with fresh eggs for breakfast.
 The sheep are a troupe of clowns in disguise and can be seen on their rear legs, raiding the lemon trees from time to time.

 - All cottages have flat screen TV, Freeview, DVD, radio, BBQ, hairdryer, iron and board.

 - All prices include GST (Goods and Service Tax).

 - NO CHARGE for dependant children under 16.

 ‘St Leonards offers unique self catering cottage accommodation in Marlborough, New Zealand.’